Norway uses submarine in Russian helicopter search

-Norwegian rescue officials say they are using a remote-controlled submarine to locate a Russian helicopter with eight people on board that went down into the frigid sea off Svalbard, an Arctic archipelago belonging to Norway.
+A remote-controlled submarine was being used Friday to try to locate a Russian helicopter with eight people on board that went down into the frigid sea off Svalbard, an Arctic archipelago belonging to Norway, rescue officials said.

 The Mi-8 helicopter went down near the settlement of Barentsburg on Thursday.
 The aircraft was carrying five crew members and three staff members from Russia's Arctic and Antarctic Research Institute.